How to show support for people living with migraine as we celebrate this day of love.

 - Just listen: People living with chronic pain are often isolated and feel alone.
 They hesitate to disclose their pain or symptoms for fear of becoming a burden or sounding whiny.
 This means they keep the pain and stress of living with migraine to themselves.
 Ask about their experiences and try to understand what they are going through.

 - Show empathy: One of the most supportive things you can do is ask, “How do your migraine attacks impact your life?”
 And listen, really listen.
-Provide empathetic responses such as, “That must be really difficult for you.” and “I’m sorry you are living with this pain.”
+Provide empathetic responses such as, “That must be really difficult for you,” and “I’m sorry you are living with this pain.”
 Try not to give advice unless you are asked to do so.

 - Offer practical help: Ask how you can best help, or better yet, just do it!
-When your loved one is having a migraine attack you can help with daily chores, run errands, or offer to keep them company.
+When your loved one is having a migraine attack, you can help with daily chores, run errands, or offer to keep them company.
 If someone is alone during an attack, having another person in the home can be comforting.

 Make Valentine’s Day a Migraine-friendly Experience

-People with migraine may feel more isolated on Valentine’s Day since it celebrates togetherness and most of their migraine triggers.
+People with migraine may feel more isolated on Valentine’s Day since it celebrates togetherness and many of their migraine triggers.
 This year, think about how you can make your loved ones feel less isolated and more included and supported.
 And if you live with migraine, share this list with your family and friends.